UNCLASSIFIED (U)

 (4) Maintenance, conservation, alteration and/or additions to heritage structures and associated architecturally or culturally significant features - for which prior approval is required from OBO's Office of Cultural Heritage (OBO/OPS/CH) (see 15 FAM 770 and OBO's List of Significant Properties).

 NOTE: This list is not all-inclusive.
-For clarification, contact OBO/PDCS/DE.
+For clarification, contact OBO/PDCS/DE and OPS/FAC/PS depending on technical support required.
 For life safety matters, contact OBO/OPS/FIRE and OBO/OPS/SHEM.
 For USAID properties, contact USAID/W - M/MS/OMD.

 a.
 If OBO deems the project feasible and funding is available, OBO/PDCS/DE issues specific guidance to post regarding the design review and permit requirements for each project.
 Standard requirements apply to every project, while special requirements may vary.
 Proposed projects are reviewed in detail each year to determine the appropriate categorization.
 Each project is categorized as a Tier One or Tier Two type project:

-(2) Tier Two projects are design packages that are developed to the 35, 60, and 90 percent design phase.
+(2) Tier Two projects are design packages that are developed to the 35, 65, and 90 percent design phase.
 Tier Two projects are larger, more complex, and typically require the services of professional architecture and engineering firms.
 Staff from OBO/PDCS/DE, along with other OBO professionals, assist post with all aspects of work including project planning, design, construction, and commissioning.
-These projects require several technical reviews prior to the submission of revised design drawings as ‘application for permit ’similar to the explanation in Tier One, OBO/PDCS/DE reviews proposed designs and works with post to complete the project.
+These projects require several technical reviews prior to the submission of revised design drawings as ‘application for permit.’
+Similar to the explanation in Tier One, OBO/PDCS/DE reviews proposed designs and works with post to complete the project.

 b.
 Structural and electrical work require special attention regardless of dollar value because they can seriously jeopardize life safety if improperly performed.